 2. It soothes.

-Probably what it’s most known for, aloe vera for skin can help soothe temporary redness, and other annoyances afflicting skin.
+Probably what it’s most known for, aloe vera for skin can help soothe temporary redness.

 3. It’s rich in antioxidants.

-This plant is chock full of polyphenols, plant-based nutrients that act as antioxidants and protect your skin from environmental stressors.
+This plant is full of polyphenols, which are plant-based nutrients that act as antioxidants and protect your skin from environmental stressors.

 4. It can help reduce the look of dark spots.

-Aloe vera for skin can help minimize the look of any pesky dark spots that pop up.
+Aloe vera can help minimize the look of dark spots on the skin.
 Apply directly to dark spots on skin, neck and hands to help reduce their appearance.

 5. It can minimize the look of dark circles.